-It took a while to decide where to go once travel opened up.
-A river cruise along the Rhine and Main with Saga in late autumn fitted the bill nicely.
-Made even more tempting by the opportunity to experience Saga’s brand-new river boat, Spirit of the Rhine.
+It took a while for us to decide where to go once travel opened up, however a river cruise along the Rhine and Main with Saga, the over 50s holidays specialist, in late autumn fitted the bill nicely.
+And it was made even more tempting by the opportunity to experience Saga’s brand-new river boat, Spirit of the Rhine.

 On board Spirit of the Rhine